strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

 #slide(title: "Machine learning might be less successful for what if questions")[
   == Machine learning is not driven by causal mechanisms

+  Consider the following example #footnote[From #link("sklearn mooc")[https://inria.github.io/scikit-learn-mooc/concluding_remarks.html?highlight=causality]]:

-  - For example people that go to the hospital die more than people who do not #footnote[Example from #link("sklearn mooc")[https://inria.github.io/scikit-learn-mooc/concluding_remarks.html?highlight=causality]]:
+  - #emoji.hospital People going to the hospital die more often than others.

-  - Naive data analysis might conclude that hospitals are bad for health.
+  - #emoji.face.monocle Hospitals are bad for health?

   #pause
-  - The fallacy is that we are comparing different populations: people who go to the hospital typically have a worse baseline health than people who do not.
+  - The fallacy is that we are comparing different populations: people going to the hospital typically have a worse baseline health than others.

   #def_box(
     [